Telecominfraproject/wlan-cloud-ucentralgw/README.md

 - ucentral.websocket.host.0.cert = $UCENTRAL_ROOT/certs/server-cert.pem
 - ucentral.websocket.host.0.key = $UCENTRAL_ROOT/certs/server-key.pem

-## JSON-RPC based protocol
+## Device connection to the controller
+The devices use the WebSocket protocol to establish a connection to the uCentral controller.
+While establishing the connection, the device mu include the following header in its connection: `Sec-WebSocket-Protocol: ucentral-broker`.
 In the [JSON-RPC](https://www.jsonrpc.org/specification) scenario, the AP is considered the server.
 So the Controller sends commands to the AP using JSON-RPC, and the AP will send notifications to the controller.

 ### Event Messages
 In this RPC, here are some common interpretations: